Trending Blush Techniques and Pro Tips on How to Wear Them

 ✔ deep rose

-• Palladio Beauty Liquid Blush — Berry Glow
+Try: Palladio Beauty Liquid Blush — Shade: Berry Glow

-Pro Tip for Mature Skin — If you’re unsure which shade to choose, a soft rose works on nearly everyone and delivers a natural, youthful flush.
+✔ If you’re unsure which shade to choose — A soft rose works on nearly everyone and delivers a natural flush.

 ✨ Mention this article when booking to receive 10% off your appointment.